Stair Lift Prices and More: The Ultimate Stairlift Guide

 - Does the online price listed include taxes, shipping, and installation?
 Very often, the price you see online is not all-inclusive.
 While the listed price may look attractive, they may be hiding shipping costs, and installation of the lift is most likely not included.

 - Who will install the lift?
 A majority of the stair lifts purchased online have to be installed by the buyer instead of a certified installer.
 While a DIY install may be help minimize costs, all of the high quality stair lift manufacturers do not recommend it.
-If you purchase from a local dealer such as Lifeway Mobility, your lift will be installed by a technician that has been factory trained at Bruno's headquarters in Oconomowoc, Wisconsin.
+If you purchase from a local dealer such as Lifeway Mobility, your lift will be installed by a factory trained technician.

 - Who will service the lift?
 Companies that sell stair lifts online do not usually provide service either, which means you would be stuck figuring out how to fix the lift should it need maintenance.